 I’m an assistant professor of sociology and the assistant dean of social sciences in the school of arts and sciences at Endicott College and a senior fellow with the Niskanen Center Poverty and Welfare Program .

-I am a doctoral candidate in Department of Sociology at the University at Albany, SUNY.
-I received my MA in regional economic & social development at the University of Massachusetts Lowell and my BA in political science from Emmanuel College in Boston.
-I’ve been a research assistant for the City of Lawrence Redevelopment Authority and a summer research fellow at the Beacon Hill Institute and Ludwig von Mises Institute.
+I received my PhD in sociology at the University at Albany, SUNY, my MA in regional economic & social development at the University of Massachusetts Lowell, and my BA in political science from Emmanuel College in Boston.

 My research interests include economic sociology and political sociology with a focus on the politics of taxation and social policy.
 I’m especially motivated by puzzles of American exceptionalism and their practical implications for public policy.
 My new book looks at the growing use of tax credits as social policy and its effect on child poverty in the United States, Canada, and the United Kingdom.

 I’m also in the early stages of new projects on the comparative politics of fiscal federalism and regional inequities in the United States and Canada, focusing on intergovernmental grants for healthcare and social assistance programs, as well as comparative politics of mortgage interest deductions in the United States and United Kingdom.